Criteria for inclusion

 - Items concerned with international political struggles of Black and Asian histories.
 Issues such as the civil rights movement, the impact and consequences of apartheid and the fight for independence under colonial rule.

 - Items connected with the contexts of Empire, slavery, abolition, ‘race’, racism and anti-racism.
-The open access Black History Collection contains a substantial repository of nineteenth century British Parliamentary papers arranged according to the following topics - Colonies, Emigration and the Slave Trade.
+The open access Black History Collection contains a substantial repository of nineteenth century British Parliamentary papers.
+They are arranged according to the following topics - Colonies, Emigration and the Slave Trade.

 - Items associated with local and West Midlands based Black and Asian histories and how this contributes to a wide discussion of the Black and Asian British experience.
 Please be aware that material pertaining to local Black and Asian histories can be found in the Birmingham Collection and archival collections.
 Please see the Finding Aids resource list at the end of this sheet or please consult a member of staff on the fourth floor of the Library of Birmingham.